What is a phobia?

 Symptoms of phobias

-The symptoms of phobias tend to be very similar to those experienced during a panic attack.
-These include shortness of breath, heart palpitations, dizziness, trembling, and sweating.
+Symptoms of phobias can be very similar to those experienced during a panic attack.
+These can be triggered when you think about or come into contact with the thing or situation that causes your specific, irrational fear.
+These symptoms can include shortness of breath, heart palpitations, dizziness, trembling, and sweating.
 In severe cases, a person may also feel an intense fear of dying or losing control.

 Phobias can show different symptoms in different people.
 Some may have mild symptoms, while others might feel intense panic.
 Some people with phobias only show symptoms when they face the situation or object they fear.
 Others, however, will feel anxious and panicky just thinking about their phobia.